Originally published December 2005 *Moved & Edited September 2017

 Bed-It Marine Sealant Tape:

-After hundreds of requests for a high quality marine grade butyl tape I finally, through months and months of testing, landed on a tremendous formulation.
-Due to EPA regulation the good stuff from 30-40 years ago is long gone.
-To try and find a tape to survive the long term in the marine environment was not an easy task and took months of testing.
-After months and months going back and forth with my lab we finally landed on one.
+After hundreds of requests for a high quality marine grade bedding tape I finally completed testing with my lab and came up with a tremendous formulation.
+Due to EPA regulations the good stuff, from 30-40 years ago, is long gone.
+To try and develop a tape to survive the long term in the marine environment, like the old stuff, was not an easy task and took months of testing.
+It took months of round after round, going back and forth with my lab, and we finally got it right.
 Bed-It Tape is gray in color, 1/16″ thick and 1/2″ wide and comes in a 50′ roll.
 It is the perfect consistency & width for bedding deck hardware.
+It can be stacked to increase thickness and laid side by side for wider widths.

 All the proceeds from the sale of Bed-It Tape get rolled back into the free How To articles posted here on www.marinehowto.com.